saaifalli/learning-git/README.md

-its just a repository to learn working of git
+its just a repository to learn working of git!